Do I need to fill out a tax return?

 If you find yourself unable to make things add up?
 Not sure whether you are putting information in the right section as those online forms can be confusing.
 Or maybe you are having login issues, then pick up the phone and call the HMRC.
 They are regular people just like you and me and there to help.
 Apparently the best times to call HMRC are between Tuesday to Thursday, between 8.30am – 10am, 11.30am – 1pm and 2pm-4pm where the lines are less busy.
 However HMRC phone lines are open from 8am Monday – Friday.

-Do you have any top tips to filing your tax return in a timely and stree free manner?
+Do you have any top tips to filing your tax return in a timely and stress free manner?
 I’d love to hear them.

 Photo Credit | Shutterstock